 The Baccarat (Punto Banco) game originates from the 15.
 Century Italy, the French altered it into a game known as chemin de fer and brought to Las Vegas in the 1950′ to attract the wealthy gamblers.

 Baccarat is one of the simpler games in the casino and therefore it’s suitable for novice players.
-The simplicity, high limits, and the low 1.4 percent house edge attract the high roller players to the game too.

 The objective of the Baccarat Game: